 To survive and thrive at the top of the world requires innovation and ingenuity.
-The indigenous peoples of the Arctic region crafted clothing — including footwear — that perfectly utilized local materials.
-A new exhibit at the Bata Shoe Museum in Toronto is showcasing the craftsmanship of the Inuit of Canada as well as other indigenous polar peoples.
+The Indigenous peoples of the Arctic region crafted clothing — including footwear — that perfectly utilized local materials.
+An exhibition at the Bata Shoe Museum in Toronto showcased the craftsmanship of the Inuit of Canada as well as other Indigenous polar peoples.

 Coral Harbour, Nunavut, 1987